Pathfinder FAQs For Coaches

 Q: What happens if I have almost everything in by the final date on the timeline?
 Can I request an extension?

 A: No. Extension requests will not be granted.
 If the process is incomplete by the deadline, the scholarship for the student-athlete will expire.
 It’s important to follow the deadlines posted, especially getting your Coach Agreement submitted, your Team registered and your Coach license up-to-date ASAP.
-This allows you more time to then focus on the rest of the requirements (#3-#6 listed above).
+This allows you more time to then focus on the rest of the requirements.

 Q: What is the Pathfinder Tune Up?

-The Pathfinder Tune Up is a program we designed last year for our returning Pathfinders who did not need a new bike but needed a tune up on their existing bike.
-This is a program that allows a Trek retailer (yes, it has to be a Trek retailer) to provide a Level One, or the equivalent, tune up at no cost to a Pathfinder recipient.
+The Pathfinder Tune Up is a program designed in 2022 for returning Pathfinders who did not need a new bike but needed a tune up on their existing bike that they’ve had for more than one year.
+This program allows a Trek retailer (yes, it has to be a Trek retailer) to provide a Level One, or the equivalent, tune up at no cost to a Pathfinder recipient.
 This program also includes replacing any wearables at no cost.
 In the context of this program, wearables consist of tires, tubes, chains, and cables.
 Once the shop completes the tune up, they can follow a process that will trigger reimbursement from Trek.